jonnymind/SIRPAS/Base_System/Injury_and_Damage/Special_Injury_Rules.md

    regardless from the wound count.
 * Goblins and Kobolds: Their **DL/W** is 3.
 It means that they can receive 3 wounds only before becoming disabled.
-* Orcs: **DL/W** = 6.
-They can sustain 6 wounds before becoming disabled.
-     Also, their _disabled
-     status_ table is the same as that for humans with a bonus of 2 points (e.g. they are conscious up to 8 injury points).